 Reward credit cards offer you rewards for spending on your credit card.
-The actual rewards differ from card to card, but generally reward credit cards are a great way of getting something-for-nothing, even from your normal everyday spending.
+The actual rewards differ from card to card, but generally reward credit cards are a great way of getting something for nothing, even from your everyday spending.

 If you want to get rewarded for your credit card spend, but you don’t have the time or patience to research different reward schemes, or you don’t like the idea of being tied down to particular merchants, then a cashback card might be right for you.

 Cashback cards offer you money back on your credit card spend – which you can then use in any way you want.
 The rate at which you can earn cashback varies from card to card, so to get the most from one of these products you’ll need to consider how you’re going to use it.

 Are you likely to be making some big purchases imminently?
 Do you spend a steady amount every month with particular retailers?
 Would you benefit from increased cashback on specific categories of purchases, such as fuel?
 The answers to these questions will help steer your card selections as all cashback cards operate in a slightly different manner.